Driver of truck found with 39 bodies appears in British court

-CHELMSFORD, England (Reuters) - The driver of a truck in which 39 people were found dead appeared in a British court via video link on Monday charged with manslaughter and conspiracy to traffic people.
+CHELMSFORD, England (Reuters) - The driver of a truck in which 39 people were found dead appeared in a British court via video link on manslaughter and people-trafficking charges on Monday, as Vietnamese families of suspected victims spoke of their despair.

-The discovery of 39 bodies in a refrigerated truck on an industrial estate east of London has shone a spotlight on the illicit global trade in people which sends the poor of Asia, Africa and the Middle East on perilous journeys to the West.
+The discovery of the bodies in a refrigerated truck on an industrial estate east of London has shone a spotlight on the illicit global trade in people which sends the poor of Asia, Africa and the Middle East on perilous journeys to the West.

-Driver Maurice Robinson, 25, appeared in Chelmsford Magistrates’ Court via video link, speaking only to confirm his name and address.
-He wore a gray sweatshirt.
+Driver Maurice Robinson appeared in Chelmsford Magistrates’ Court via video link.
+The 25-year-old, wearing a gray sweatshirt, spoke only to confirm his name and address.

 Robinson faces 39 counts of manslaughter as well as charges of conspiracy to traffic people, conspiracy to assist unlawful immigration and money laundering, police said.

 “This involves a global ring facilitating the movement of a large number of immigrants into the UK,” prosecution lawyer Ogheneruona Mercy Iguyovwe told the court.
+She said that other suspects were still wanted.

 Robinson made no application for bail.
 He was remanded in custody until Nov.
 25 when the case will continue at the Old Bailey, London’s Central Criminal Court, and he will enter a plea.

-The driver was arrested shortly after the grisly discovery of the bodies in the early hours of Oct.
+The driver was arrested shortly after the discovery of the bodies in the early hours of Oct.
 23 a few miles from the English port of Purfleet.
 The container had traveled from the Belgian port of Zeebrugge.

+“The whole nation and indeed the world has been shocked by this tragedy, and the cruelty of the fate that has been suffered by innocent people who were hoping for a better life in this country,” British Prime Minister Boris Johnson wrote in a book of condolences.

+“We mourn those who have lost their lives.
+Our thoughts are with their families far away.”

-British police initially said the 39 dead were thought to have been Chinese but it later emerged that many were from Vietnam, where communities have been plunged into despair in the belief their missing loved ones are dead.
+British police initially said the 39 dead were thought to have been Chinese but it later emerged that many were from Vietnam, where communities have been plunged into despair.

+The suspected victims hail from Vietnam’s northern rice-growing areas of Nghe An and Ha Tinh, two of the communist-ruled nation’s poorest provinces.
+Some families prayed their loved ones would still be found safe and sound.

+“If I could travel back in time, I wouldn’t have let him go this way,” Hoang Thi Ai, mother of Hoang Van Tiep, 18, who is feared among the dead, told Reuters.
+“I clean his room every day with the hope that he wasn’t in that deadly truck.”

 Police have said very few of the victims were carrying official identification and that they hope to identify the dead through fingerprints, dental records and DNA, as well as photographs from friends and relatives.